Rule Change: Completed

-On 19 December 2019, the Commission published a draft determination to provide AEMO with the flexibility to enter into multi-year contracts under the RERT mechanism in Victoria.
-This is to help address the short to medium term reliability challenges facing that state.
-The time limited derogation is to end in June 2023 and apply only in Victoria.
+The Commission has made a final rule that is a more preferable rule.
+It provides AEMO with the flexibility to enter into multi-year contracts of up to three years under the long notice RERT mechanism in Victoria.
+This is to help address the short to medium-term reliability challenges facing that state.
+The time-limited derogation is to end in June 2023 and apply only in Victoria.

-The draft rule also contains robust checks and balances so that multi-year contracts are only entered into in circumstances where they would be a more cost-effective option.
+Under the final rule multi-year contracting is subject to robust checks and balances so that they are only entered into in circumstances where they would be a more cost-effective option.

-Under the draft rule, the trigger for procuring emergency reserves under the Enhancement to the RERT rule would apply to the first year before AEMO were to enter into a multi-year contract; this is an expected breach of the reliability standard.
+Under the final rule, the trigger for procuring emergency reserves under the Enhancement to the RERT rule would apply to the first year before AEMO can enter into a multi-year contract; this is an expected breach of the reliability standard.
 However, the trigger would not be required to be met in years two and three.
-Instead, under the draft rule, prior to entering into a multi-year contract, AEMO would need to consider what the appropriate term and structure of a Victorian reserve contract would be, including the appropriate volume of emergency reserves procured.
+Instead, under the final rule, prior to entering into a multi-year contract, AEMO would need to consider what the appropriate term and structure of a Victorian reserve contract would be, including the appropriate volume of emergency reserves procured.

-The existing RERT principles and Enhancement to the RERT rule out-of-market provisions, that both aim to reduce the risk of distortions to the wholesale market, will also apply to multi-year contracting.
+The Enhancement to the RERT rule out-of-market provisions, that aim to reduce the risk of distortions to the wholesale market, will also apply to multi-year contracting.

-The draft rule includes specific reporting requirements for multi-year contracting.
-These will require AEMO to make the following information public in quarterly RERT reports:
+To foster transparency and accountability, the final rule includes specific reporting requirements on AEMO with regards to multi-year contracts.
+These will require AEMO to make the following information public in its quarterly RERT reports:

 - any contracts that have a term greater than 12 months